-When travelling by ourselves we actually had time to interact with local people, stop and feel, smell and take in a bit of China.
+When travelling by ourselves we actually had time to interact with the local people, stop and feel, smell and take in a bit of China.
 The night before we were supposed to leave the city Lijiang to go to Shangri-La I had an upset stomach (not too bad really ;).
 We talked to the guide and he said that we could stay an extra day in the city Lijiang and then ride down the about 200 km to the town Dali and join up with the group again.
-In the morning when the group left I must admit that I was perfectly fine but used a white lie (or was it black?) that I was still poorly and couldn’t go with the group.
-So Anders and me stayed and we had a very nice relaxing day in Lijiang even though we both thought it was a bit too touristy for our liking.
-However you can’t have it all, can you?
+In the morning when the group left I must admit that I was perfectly fine but used a white lie and said that I was still poorly and couldn’t go with the group.
+So Anders and me stayed and we had a very nice relaxing day in Lijiang.

 The day after we rode down to the city Dali.
 It was a nice ride and we stopped wherever we liked and for as long as we wanted.
-We had a very nice lunch at a small restaurant in a village and with just the two of us we got a completely different contact with the local people.
+We had a very nice lunch at a tiny restaurant in a village and with just the two of us we got a completely different contact with the local people and the food was a lot cheaper when the guide didn’t was involved.